puzzle/amm-techlab/content/en/docs/04.0/s2i.md

 First let's create a BuildConfig.
 The important part in this specification are the source, output and strategy section.

 * The source is pointing towards a private Git repository where the source code resides.
+Replace the git uri in the yaml below to your corresponding private git repo.
 * We already discussed the strategy section in the beginning of this chapter.
 For this example we set the strategy to sourceStrategy (know as Source-to-Image / S2I)
 * The last part is the output section.
 In our example we reference a ImageStreamTag as an output.
+This means the resulting image will be pushed into the internal registry and will be consumable as ImageStream.

 ```YAML
 apiVersion: build.openshift.io/v1